-When the Lean methodology was born out of the Toyota Production System, back in the mid-20th century, a principle aim was waste reduction along production lines.
-A wasteful activity accounts for any event that does not add value to your business – resulting in a waste either of time, resources, or money.
+When the Lean methodology was born out of the Toyota Production System, back in the mid-20th century, a principal aim was waste reduction along production lines.
+A wasteful activity accounts for any event that does not add value to your business – resulting in a waste of either time, resources, or money.
 These wasteful activities became termed – Muda.

 However, it was soon realised that the reduction of waste could have adverse knock-on effects on other aspects of the business’s efficiency, and it was not as simple as just looking to reduce these wasteful activities.
 The operational activities of a company are all interconnected; therefore, one action to reduce waste has the potential to have a detrimental effect elsewhere.

 This is where the two other ‘M’s come into play – Mura (unevenness or inconsistency) and Muri (overburden or an unrealistic expectation).

 Let us look into the Muda, Mura, and Muri in more detail – and how they all interconnect.

 First, it’s a good idea to remind ourselves of the first two stages of lean.
 This is when you are defining value and mapping the value stream, and this is where Muda would be first introduced.